 From the off, we have loved it.
 The first thing William was excited about was being able to look out of the window.
 His newborn car seat used the seat belt to hold it in place which meant it had no base and he was sat low down.
 His only view was the back seat or his brother to the side.
 Once we put him in the Joie Spin 360 he was smiling away at being able to look out at the world!
 His comfort was also obvious to see.
 We had started to struggle with the other seat and the straps were beginning to restrict his movement.
 With the Joie Spin, he showed that he could easily shift about with ease and his legs were no longer cramped.

 As a parent, the best part has to be the fact that it turns towards the door.
 My back has suffered since pregnancy and lifting a toddler in and out of a car isn’t the easiest of things.
 To be able to have him facing me has meant that I can undo his straps and he can then put his arms straight out to me, lean forward and reduce that weight as I lift him.

 I highly recommend this brand of car seat due to its amazing features, the ease of use and the comfort for my child.
-I am very happy keeping him rear facing as his safety will always come first.
-It was an investment and at £250 I completely understand that this isn’t within everybody’s price range (I didn’t have that money to spare) but as it should last until the child is 4 from the age of 15 months I think you can agree you will get your money’s worth out of those years.
-And you can see that ours has been very well loved!
+I am very happy keeping him rear-facing as his safety will always come first.
+It was an investment and at £250 I completely understand that this isn’t within everybody’s price range (I didn’t have that money to spare) but as it should last from 15 months until the child is 4 I think you can agree you will get your money’s worth out of those years.
+And you can see that ours has been very well-loved!

 Pin for later: